scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    An examples of a *cctbx* snippet with a duplicated copy in a comment. :label:`snipsplus`

 The atomic coordinates of the biomolecular structures are the other major type of data that are intimately associated with diffraction data.
-The fixed file format of Protein Data Bank coordinate files with the file extension of *pdb* originated in the 1970s with the birth of the Portein Data Bank, but very large biological macromolecules have been determined oterh the past two decades that exceeded the limits on the number of atoms permitted in one file.
+The fixed file format of Protein Data Bank coordinate files with the file extension of *pdb* originated in the 1970s with the birth of the Portein Data Bank, but very large biological macromolecules have been determined over the past two decades that exceeded the limits on the number of atoms permitted in one file.
-Structures like the ribosome had to be split acresos multiple files.
+Structures like the ribosome had to be split across multiple files.
 To address this and other shortcomings of the PDB file format, the PDBx/mmCIF (Protein Data Bank Exchange macromolecular Crystallogrpahic Information Framework) file format has become the data standard :cite:`Westbrook22`.
-The *cctbx* has adapted and can read in mmcif files.
+The *cctbx* has been adapted to read mmCIF files.

 taggedcctbxsnips
 +++++++++++++++++++++

 The Elyra-snippets extension for Jupyter Lab supports the use of tagged snippets (https://elyra.readthedocs.io/en/latest/user_guide/code-snippets.html).
-Each snippet is in a separate JavaScript file with the json file extension :ref:`taggedcctbxsnips`.
+Each snippet is in a separate JavaScript file with the *json* file extension :ref:`taggedcctbxsnips`.

 .. figure:: ./figs/taggedcctbxsnips.png
    :align: center
    :scale: 41%
    :figclass: bht

-   Snapshot of snippet list in JupyterLab supported by the Elyra-snippet extension for JupyterLab.
-The 250 *cctbx* snippets have been narrowed to seven snippets by entering the `mtz` tag.
-Additional tags can be entered to narrow the ist  of candidates. :label:`taggedcctbxsnips`
+   Snapshot of a list of snippets in JupyterLab supported by the Elyra-snippet extension.
+The 80 *cctbx* snippets have been narrowed to seven snippets by entering the `mtz` tag.
+Additional tags can be entered to further narrow the list of candidate snippets. :label:`taggedcctbxsnips`

 Each snippet file has a set of metadata.
 These data include a list of tags.
 The tags are used to find the snippet while editing a Jupyter notebook in JupyterLab.
 We made a version of the cctbxsnips library for the Elyra-snippets extension (https://github.com/MooersLab/taggedcctbxsnips).

 .. figure:: ./figs/elyra-new-snippet.png
    :align: center